spacebarchat/server/src/activitypub/README.md

 ## Guild Federation

 An automated actor.
-Follows and is followed by it's corresponding Channels.
+Follows its Channels.
+Is followed by guild members.
 Also contains a collection of [roles](#role-federation).

 ### Supported Activities